OPS-E2E-PPE/VBA-Docs/api/PowerPoint.Trendlines.md

+> [!NOTE]
- **Note**  Although the following code applies to Microsoft Word, you can readily modify it to apply to PowerPoint.
+> Although the following code applies to Microsoft Word, you can readily modify it to apply to PowerPoint.

 Use the **[Trendlines](PowerPoint.Series.Trendlines.md)** method to return the **Trendlines** collection.
 The following example displays the number of trendlines for series one of the first chart in the active document.